 The Louvre Museum also displays world class collections of Egyptian, Greek, Roman and Islamic Arts.

-The Louvre Museum is the world's largest museum and displays 35 000 pieces of art.
+The Louvre is extremely large.
 A Louvre guided tour is therefore practical to get quickly to the museum top masterpieces.
-If you want to visit it on your own, use the Louvre interactive map to prepare your visit.
+If you want to visit the Museum on your own, use the Louvre interactive map to prepare your visit.